rbisdorff/Digraph3/docSphinx/pearls.rst

 The valued relational equivalence index gives us a further measure for studying how **divergent** appear the rating opinions expressed by the movie critics.

 ..
 Figure:: correlationTable.png
-   :alt: Pairwise valued correlation of movie critics
    :name: correlationTable
    :width: 600 px
    :align: center
+   :alt: Pairwise valued correlation of movie critics

+   Pairwise valued correlation of movie critics

 It is remarkable to notice in the criteria correlation matrix (see :numref:`correlationTable`) that, due to the quite numerous missing data, all pairwise valued ordinal correlation indexes *r(x<=>y)* appear to be of low value, except the *diagonal* ones.
 These reflexive indexes *r(x<=>x)* would trivially all amount to +1.0 in a plainly determined case.
 Here they indicate a reflexive normalized determination score *d*, i.e. the *proportion* of pairs of movies each critic did evaluate.
 Critic *JPT* (the editor of the Graffiti magazine), for instance, evaluated all but one (*d* = 24*23/600 = 0.92), whereas critic *FG* evaluated only 10 movies among the 25 in discussion (*d* = 10*9/600 = 0.15).